keli-wen/mcp_chatbot/README.md

 1. Adding new MCP servers in the `mcp_servers/` directory
 2. Updating the `servers_config.json` to include your new servers
 3. Implementing new functionalities in the existing servers
+4. Creating new examples based on the provided templates

 ## Troubleshooting